-Once the program has received accreditation or initial accreditation for five years, the program faculty is required to file four annual reports before a new Inquiry Brief is submitted to TEAC in the fifth year.
+Once the program has received initial accreditation for five years, the program faculty is required to file four annual reports before a new Inquiry Brief is submitted to TEAC in the fifth year.

-Programs that hold accreditation status for ten years are required to submit nine annual reports before submitting the next Inquiry Brief in the tenth year.
+Programs that hold accreditation status for seven years are required to submit six annual reports before submitting the next Inquiry Brief in the seventh year.